workon3d/tws_sdk_windows/TWS_SDK_CS/PaaS/readme.md

 And you’d better to develop with working environment till your product release, because we don’t have something like sandbox environment for individual developer.

-### Tips for creating quote with anonymous user without authentication
+### Tips for Quote Creation with Anonymous User without Authentication
 For 3rd party, there is a way to create parts, quote without user login.
 With `user_token=none` parameter, you can accomplish this.
 This special user token is allowed for only 2 methods - `parts#create` and `quotes#create`.